|1975 PONTIAC LeMans Sport GT- Gary|

 The GT survived the death of the musclecars as one of the many 1970s pseudo muscle cars known as a 'tape package'.
-Other manufacturers in this tiny market segment of semi- muscle cars offered smaller engines in wild packages such as The Heavy Chevy and the Maverick Grabber.
-Several of these cars were actually potent performers such as the Oldsmobile Rallye 350.
-None of the 'tape package cars' sold as well as 'real musclecars' but they also didn't experience the same drastic drop-off in sales a few years later that decimated the musclecars.
+Other manufacturers in this tiny market segment of semi- muscle cars offered smaller engines in wild packages such as The Heavy Chevy, Plymouth Duster Twister, Dodge Demon Sizzler, Dodge Challenger Rallye, Ford Maverick Grabber and Mercury Comet GT.
+None of the 'tape package cars' sold as well at first as 'real musclecars' but they did survive into the 1970s when the real musclecars had been decimated.

 Pontiac's first entry to this market with the GT-37 squarely filled the role of 'Junior GTO'.
 Unlike the 1960s 'Junior GTO' Tempest H.O. which packed a high horsepower 350- 4 barrel H.O. engine, the GT-37 started life with a tame 350- 2 barrel.
 The tape package cars gave you the appearance of a 'tough car' but you had to order the potent power plants to make it move.
 Pontiac had the engines available all the way up to the 455 HO.
 Drag racers saw the opportunity and a few GT-37 cars were thus equipped as Spartan rocketships.
 With less weight than a comparably equipped GTO a 455 HO GT-37 could finish the quarter mile a smidge faster.

 As the musclecars died off, the tape package cars survived by offering sporty looks coupled with regular engines that were affordable to insure and fill with gas.
 Mopar replaced the big block R/T option with the small block handling package named the Rallye option.
-They also offered the Twister which provided the muscle appearance of a Duster with wild graphics and rally wheels but came with either a slant six or the 318.
-The 340 wasn't available.
+They also offered the Twister which provided the muscle appearance of a Duster 340 with wild graphics and rally wheels but available engines were either a slant six or the 318.
+Dodge did the same thing with the Demon Sizzler.
+The 340 wasn't available in these hot looking cars.
 AMC fielded a racy looking six cylinder AMX.
-The Maverick Grabber had a 2 barrel 302.
-The Heavy Chevy couldn't be ordered with the top dog 454 engines, hence the 'almost' reputation of the cars.
+The Ford Maverick Grabber and Mercury Comet GT had a 2 barrel 302.
+The Heavy Chevy had a small 307- 2 barrel standard and couldn't be ordered with the top dog 454 engines, hence the 'almost' reputation of the cars.